dondublon/samsungTestTask/README.md

 # The Queue

-The 1st option - I use DB (SQLIte in my case) and leverage on its indexes.
+I use DB (SQLIte in my case) and leverage on its indexes.
 Of course, I can do the index myself, but it would be just a reproduction of DB indexes.
 Each time I add a task, it is inserted in the perfect position.
 The first step - the DB engine consider `ram` border, for each `ram` value if considers `cpu_cores` interval,